HaveAGneissDay/Bootstrap-Portfolio/README.md

 ## Bootstrap-Portfolio

-A Portfolio Page formatted using Bootstrap.
+A Portfolio Page made with HTML and formatted using Bootstrap.